 - 1 pack frozen jute leaves 8 ounces

 - 2 tablespoons locust Bean

 - Pluck the ewedu leaves one by one.
 Then rinse the leaves in a large bowl by gently swirling them around so that any sand particle can settle at the bottom of the bowl.

 - Now gently use your had to scoop the ewdeu from the water and repeat the process a couple of times until the ewedu leaves are clean and there are no more sand particles settling under the bowl.

 - Blend the ewedu leaves in a blender with the locust bean and crayfish until smooth.

 - Pour the mixture into a pot.
 Season with salt and bouillon powder (cube) and cook on medium heat for about 5 minutes or until it becomes smooth and viscous.

 - Thaw the frozen jute leaves by leaving it on the counter top for few hours or place it inside hot water to melt if you are in a hurry.

-- Blend the leaves if not already blended and pour it inside a pot.
-Add the locust bean, crayfish, Salt and stock cube (if necessary) and stir to combine.
+- Blend the leaves if not already blended and pour inside a pot.
+Add the locust bean, crayfish, salt and stock cube (if necessary) and stir to combine.

-- Leave to cook for 3 to 5 minutes stirring occasionally until the ewedu becomes smooth and viscous.
+- Leave to cook for 5 minutes stirring occasionally until the ewedu becomes smooth and viscous.